400 Janis Ct, Trinidad, CA 95570

 Fish Camp at Luffenholtz as Remembered by Axel Lindgren Jr. for Trinidad, CA Museum

-Most of the photographs in this exhibit are a gift from Barbara & Chuck Snell, who camped at Luffenholtz in 1950.
+Most of the photographs in this exhibit are a gift from Barbara and Chuck Snell, who camped at Luffenholtz in 1950 during their honeymoon.

 Other photographs, baskets, and objects are part of the Trinidad Museum Society Collections.